 Pepper Hamilton is launching a three-part webinar series on transaction costs.
 We will address the fundamental issues that arise when a company incurs transaction costs related to the acquisition or disposition of a business, and seeks to deduct a portion of these costs for federal income tax purposes.

-In our first webinar, we will identify the central issues affecting the tax treatment of transaction costs and discuss the relevance of treating a particular cost as a “transaction cost” versus another type of cost.
+In our first webinar, we identify the central issues affecting the tax treatment of transaction costs and discuss the relevance of treating a particular cost as a “transaction cost” versus another type of cost.

 Throughout this series, we will discuss common principles affecting the federal income tax characterization of transaction costs incurred as part of the acquisition or disposition of a business.
 We will discuss how the structure of the transaction impacts this issue as well as considerations for determining who (if anyone) is entitled to a deduction for the costs incurred.
 In addition, we will provide an overview on elections and other issues relevant to the allocation and treatment of transaction costs.